-For more information, see "Emergency Location (E911)" on page 123 and the Mitel Survivability of Remote Branch Offices Solutions Guide.
+For more information, see Emergency Location (E911) and the Survivability of Remote Branch Offices Solutions Guide.

 LAN considerations

 If a high availability UC solution is required, it is critical that the LAN be designed to be resilient.
 LAN resiliency ensures that traffic can be redirected to the desired destination if a networking switch or router fails.
 The LAN must also be designed for sufficient available bandwidth, even during network equipment failures.